10 Ways to Lower Your Power Bill This Summer

 Hang Your Clothes

-One of the biggest energy drains in your home after your a/c is your clothes dryer.
+One of the biggest energy drains in your home after your air conditioning is your clothes dryer.
 Purchase a drying rack or hang your clothes outside to save electricity.
 I literally save $20 – $30 a month just by taking this step alone.

 Time Your Washing